benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

  The downside here is even in the most efficent update strategy, there is a lag between publishing a new version and the hundreds of apps pulling it in.
 This is particularly noticable if this is something like navigation or a logo change.

-In the style of Alan Partridge, we cut to an underside camera angle and offer a tonal gear shift.
+In the style of Alan Partridge, we cut to an underside camera angle and offer a tonal gear shift:

 > “Can we do better?”